 Algal products intended for animal food or feed require a GRAS notification to the FDA or an approval from the Association of American Feed Control Officials (AAFCO), which is a collection of state officials.
-States impose regulations, inspections, and license fees on pet, specialty pet, and animal foods, which are summarized by AAFCO.9 Algaederived pet and animal feed additives require AAFCO certification, often referred to as an AAFCO monograph.
+States impose regulations, inspections, and license fees on pet, specialty pet, and animal foods, which are summarized by AAFCO.25 Algae-derived pet and animal feed additives require AAFCO certification, often referred to as an AAFCO monograph.
+A monograph is typically used to describe a standard format by which a food product may be characterized and gain approval or recognition for use.
 Buyers must comply with AAFCO regulations, which are different than the FDA regulations.
+The use of algae in feed is often considered a color additive, due to changes in animal meat appearance.26